Figma Review 2026: UI Design Standard for Freelancers

 Verdict

 For UI/UX and web design freelancers, Figma isn't optional — it's the industry standard.
 The free Starter plan covers simple projects and portfolio work.
-Once you're running multiple client projects in parallel or collaborating regularly with developers, Professional ($12/month annual) is the logical next step.
+Once you're running multiple client projects in parallel or collaborating regularly with developers, Professional ($16/month per Full Seat) is the logical next step.
 For pure template and graphic design work without UI focus, Canva is more accessible and cheaper.

 Affiliate link — we may earn a commission at no extra cost to you.